 Are you always the one who is sent out for coffee?
 Does your boss ask you to pick up his or her dry cleaning?
 It’s not really a task, it’s passive-aggressive punishment.

-Whenever you’re the person who is getting assigned to the most menial tasks, it’s a sure-fire sign that your boss thinks you are one of the more disposal members of the team.
+Whenever you’re the person who is getting assigned to the most menial tasks, it’s a sure-fire sign that your boss thinks you are one of the more disposed members of the team.

 One of the best ways to keep your employees is to encourage them to develop within your company and groom your best employees for a future managerial role.